pareshsutariya/adhiveshan-grading-ui/_requirements.md

 - [ ] Grading: need to decide the grade locking approach
 - [ ] Users: Judge room assignment
 - [ ] Users: Pull user info by MISID using external API
+- [ ] Users: Proctor login should be disbled as soon as the event ends

 ## ===== TECH =====